 When you leave the airport terminal area, you’ll see the taxi stand right in front of you.
 Be forewarned: taxi and tuk-tuk prices are all fixed.
 And by fixed, I mean in the mafia, scamming kind of way.
 I asked an air conditioned limo car and the most beat-up looking tuk-tuk; they both quoted $9 for the 6Km trip into town.
 It was hot, I was tired and had luggage, so I went with the taxi.
 Of course, when I got to my hotel, I was told the price was $12 as the driver presented me with the official ticket.
 I’m guessing that $9 was for the guy who calls the taxi over, and $3 is for the driver.
 Who knows.

 In fact, although I always try to learn the cheap ways to and from airports in SE Asia, on my first trip, I don’t sweat it too much.
 But if you’re really traveling on a budget, you could save a few bucks by figuring out how to beat the price fixing.

 Staying in Phnom Penh: Blue Lime Hotel

-I stayed two nights at the Blue Lime Hotel, which I found on Agoda.
+I stayed two nights at the Blue Lime Hotel.